Cheekwood Summer Camp COVID-19 Information for Guardians

 Tuesday- Friday Drop Off

 • Parents drive around loop road to parking lot C, where they will be met by camp staff.
-Camp staff will take the camper’s temperature and ask the health screening questions before they exit the car.
 Parents should only exit the car if a camper needs help getting out; please note that camp staff will not touch any part of the car.
-Should parents need to assist their camper, we ask that they wear a mask while outside the car.
+Should parents need to assist their camper, we ask that they wear a mask while outside the car if they are not fully vaccinated.

 • Campers must have a face mask, water bottle, and a nut-free snack/lunch with them in order to attend camp.

-• All campers who will be picked up at carpool will spread out on the lawn outside the studios of the FLC.
+• All campers who will be picked up at carpool will spread out on the lawn outside the studios of the Frist Learning Center.

-• Guardians should only exit the car if a camper needs help getting in; please note that camp staff will not touch any part of the car.
-Should guardians need to assist their camper, we ask that they wear a mask while outside the car.
+• Guardians should only exit the car if a camper needs help getting in.
+Should guardians need to assist their camper, we ask that they wear a mask while outside the car, if not fully vaccinated.
 Camp staff will check the car tags and call the camper names for pick up.

 Morning Care/After Care

-• For morning care, beginning at 8:00 am, a staff member will be in the parking lot to check in campers arriving for morning care.
-The camper should stay in the car through the temperature check and health screening.
-The camp staffer will then send the camper to the studio area without the guardian needing to leave their car.
+• For morning care, beginning at 8:00 am, a staff member will be in the parking lot to check in campers arriving for morning care making sure they have a properly fitting face mask.

-• For After Care, camp staff will be outside on the FLC porch checking car tags as guardians drive up.
+•For After Care, camp staff will be outside on the Frist Learning Center porch checking car tags as guardians drive up.
 Guardians should remain in their cars, only exiting if camper needs assistance getting in to the car.

 • We will not be offering single day extended care as an option this summer.
 If spots are available, guardians may sign their camper up on Mondays for the week.

-• Weather permitting, extended care will take place outside and in the Children’s Garden.
+• Weather permitting, extended care will take place outside and in the Bracken Foundation Children’s Garden.

 • We encourage campers to bring a book or other activity for extended care, as materials will not be provided.